Bodo–Kachari peoples: Chutia

+The Chutias are a section of the Bodo–Kachari group with some suspected Shan admixtures.
+A 2006 anthropometric study comparing six populations of Upper Assam found the Deori to be the closest comparison group to the Chutia sample, followed by the Mising and Moran.
+Padmeswar Naoboicha Phukan, writing in the late nineteenth century, stated that— “The Chutia were formerly known as Chutia-Kachari, the original lineage of Chutia being Kachari”.

 Among Chutias, Burok means noble/great men.
-The Chutias who were thought to be healthy and strong was termed as Burok and took up the administrative and military roles in the Chutia kingdom.
+The Chutias, who were thought to be healthy and strong, were termed as Burok and took up the administrative and military roles in the Chutia kingdom.
 Even the Matak king Sarbananda Singha belonged to the Burok Chutia clan.
 Surnames like Bora, Borha, Borua have their origins in the Chutia kingdom and are related to Bara/Bodo/Buruk.
 There is mention of Manik Chandra Barua, Dhela Bora, Borhuloi Barua as commanders of Chutia army.

 Moran

-The Morans had their own kingdom before the arrival of Tai people and called their leader/chief as Bodousa (great son) where 'sa' means child or son in Moran language.
-The present day Moran language is mostly used by mixing of modern day assamese and the Moran words which prevail have great similarities with Bodo and dimasa language.
-They were also known as Habungiya or Hasa where "Ha" means soil and "Sa" means son or Son of soil.
+They are generally classified among the Bodo-Kachari peoples and historically spoke the Moran language, a Tibeto-Burman language closely related to Dimasa.
+The Morans had their own chiefdom before the arrival of the Tai people and called their leader/chief Bodousa (great son), where 'sa' means child or son in Moran language.
+The present-day Moran language is mostly used by mixing of modern-day Assamese and Moran words, which have great similarities with Bodo and Dimasa languages.
+They were also known as Habungiya or Hasa, where "Ha" means soil and "Sa" means son or Son of soil.